chindris/magnific_popup/README.txt

 INSTALLATION
 ------------
+This module requires Libraries and jQuery Update (jQuery 1.7.2 or above is required).

+Install the third-party Magnific Popup library from https://github.com/dimsemenov/Magnific-Popup under sites/SITE/libraries (where SITE is "all," "default," etc.)  To be correctly detected and used, the JS and CSS must be located at these paths:
+ - libraries/magnfic_popup/dist/jquery.magnific-popup.js
+ - libraries/magnfic_popup/dist/magnific-popup.css

 Activate the Magnific Popup module, then manage the display of any File or Image fields, for example under admin/structure/types/manage/TYPE/display.
 Choose "Magnific Popup" as the formatter.